chromium/chromium/docs/testing/chromeos_integration/crosier_metadata.md

 non-critical test suite for stability and regression monitoring.
 * `crosier:cq` - test case will run in global CQ and post-submit snapshot builds.
-* `crosier:informational` - test case will be considered as non-critical, i.e.
+* `informational` - test case will be considered as non-critical, i.e. not included in the critical CQ test suite.
-not included in the critical CQ test suite.
+* `group:hw_agnostic` - test will run on VMs rather than on devices.

 ## Include new yaml file in Crosier binary build